cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 - Repeat the previous step for the ground wires of the ESP32, LED strip, and negative terminal.
 - Ensure no excess wire is exposed outside the terminal connections.
 If there is exposed wire outside the terminals, remove the wires, clip them shorter, then reinsert them.
 - Ensure the terminal screws are snug.
-- Now connect the data wire from the LED strip with the lead coming from GPIO32 of the ESP32, using a wire nut.
+- Now, when joining the data wires, if using an external power supply, add a 220ohm resistor between the lead coming off the ESP32 and the LED strip using a wire nut, or solder.
+Then connect the two ends together just like you did with the power and gnd wires.
 Ensure they are twisted together with a strong connection and there is no exposed wire.
+This will help reduce noise on the data line and allow your lights to function properly.
+You can omit the resistor if using just the micro usb cable for power.
-- Now connect the remaining LED strips together using their built in plugs.
+- Connect the remaining LED strips together using their built in plugs.
+- Cut an extra lights off and tape over the ends.
 - Carefully tuck all of the wires inside the box, and close it up using the screws provided.